 The great thing about painting is you can do it almost anywhere.
 The only trade-off is you’ll have to trim down on the number of materials you bring along when doing it en plein-air or for a quick art trip.
 So the question is, which watercolor brushes should you bring with you when travelling?

 Try to keep your brush travel kit as simple and minimal as possible.
 With just three brushes, you can explore the full potential of each one.
 Starting with one flat brush and one round brush for painting the big areas, and one small brush for the detail work.
 Play around with the tips and flat ends of your brushes, you’ll be amazed at what techniques and effects you can discover and create with just these three brushes.

 Keep the protective tubes that your brushes came with when you bought them, they’ll come in handy when it’s time for your brushes to take that trip with you.
 They will protect your bristles from getting damaged en route.
-For extra protection, store your watercolor brushes in a travel-friendly case that’s designed for them, like the packaging of ZenART’s Turner and Fine Line Miniature Brushes Collections.
+For extra protection, store your watercolor brushes in a travel-friendly case that’s designed for them, like the packaging of ZenART’s Turner Collection, Black Tulip, and Fine Line Miniature Brushes.

 ZenART’s mission is to create the ultimate watercolor paint brush sets that will work beautifully, last a lifetime, and be a constant part of your journey to creating the best works of art.
 I carefully designed and hand-picked each brush before placing them in sets, with my own personal knowledge, shaped and weaved in the form of art material.
 The brush sets also come with free protective cases for storing your brushes easily.